2kunal6/system_design/Data_Intensive_Applications_Martin_Kleppman.md

 To choose the correct data model for our application, we need to understand the type of data and query patterns that our application will have.

-#### Document DB Vs Relational DB
+#### Document DB
-- Document DB:
 - They use a tree-like structure.
 For example, MongoDB, RethinkDB, CouchDB, etc.
 - Advantages:
   - They are good for self-contained data (one-to-many relationships) like a LinkedIn profile for a person.
 It does not require joins to fetch details about a person's LinkedIn profile.
 Loading this entire self-contained data in one go could provide us good performance.
   - They are good when our schema needs to change frequently, because we use schema-on-read.
 For Relational DB, changing schema requires downtime, and changes could be hard.
   - They are closer to application's data structures, and we might not need an intermediary like Hibernate or ibatis.
   - The poor support of joins might not be a problem if our queries can do without joins.
 - Disadvantages:
   - They cannot represent many-to-one or many-to-many relationships well.
 For example, if we need to change the name of a city then we might have to update each row in DocumentDB, compared to a single row change in Relational DB.
 We can denormalize the data to support many-to-one or many-to-many relationships, but then we will have to do extra work to keep our data consistent.

-- Relational DB:
+#### Relational DB
 - They structure data in the form of tables, and use joins to make use of the relationships between tables.
 - Advantages
   - They are good for dynamic queries using joins.
 For a new query, we just need to create the new indexes.
 The query optimizer will take care of retrieving the data in the correct order keeping performance in mind.
 Thus it is useful to add new features.
   - They are good for many-to-one or many-to-many relationships.
   - Less data redundancy.
   - Generally supports ACID well which helps us maintain Data Integrity.
 - Disadvantages
   - They have fixed schema, and changing schema might require downtime.
   - It might be hard to scale them.

 #### Graph Models
 - Graph Models are used for highly interconnected data.
 For highly interconnected data, relational model is good, document model is bad, and graph model is best.